01 of 09

 Skin Membrane Removal

 Although the dark, spotty skin of the squid is edible, most cooks choose to remove it for a more appealing presentation.
-The skin will easily separate from the flesh as you can see in the photo above.
+The skin will easily separate from the flesh to be peeled away.
 Once you have the skin removed, thoroughly wash the inside of the squid body tube, using your finger to pull out any residual innards.
 Pat dry before proceeding.Continue to 9 of 9 below.

 09 of 09